 - 3.1 On 30 April 2012, Ward Member Budgets and the associated application and approval framework were approved by Cabinet.
 Ward Members were allocated £5,500 each to be used for the wider and discernable community benefits of their ward, with a further allocation of £5,000 per Ward Member agreed by Council in February 2013.
 The budgets are not intended to be expended on services provided by the Local Authority or other public agencies, unless the purpose is to enhance or supplement what is being delivered. - 3.2 Procedural arrangements have been implemented to ensure accountability and transparency, with all Ward Member Budget submissions being subject to an approval process under delegated authority of the Director of Regeneration and Neighbourhoods (in conjunction with Legal and Finance Departments).
 Progress on Ward Member Budgets is reported on a quarterly basis to the Neighbourhood Forums and is published online.
-In addition to this, an annual report will be taken to the relevant Portfolio Holder for information in April 2013
+In addition to this, an annual report is taken to the Neighbourhoods Committee for information.